 American Express Business Gold Review: Additional Benefits

-You will need to get the American Express Business Platinum Card if you want perks like a $200 airline fee credit or airport lounge access.
+You will need to get the American Express Business Platinum Card if you want perks like an up to $200 airline fee credit (enrollment required) or airport lounge access.
 But you can still enjoy several travel protection benefits with the Amex Business Gold, as exemplified below.

 Premium Roadside Assistance

-This is one of the few credit cards that offer free roadside assistance up to four times a year.
+This is one of the few cards that offer free roadside assistance up to four times a year.
 You get complimentary tows up to 10 miles, battery jumpstarts, and flat tire service.

 Lost, damaged, or stolen luggage is eligible for $1,250 in carry-on baggage and $500 in checked baggage reimbursement.
 These benefits can be in addition to any compensation the airline gives you.
 You will need to book your entire ticket with the Business Gold Card to qualify for the Amex baggage insurance plan.